-As two of the most popular online hosting platforms, Vrbo and Airbnb are great options for investors looking to accrue rental income from prospective tenants.
+As two of the most popular online hosting platforms, Vrbo and Airbnb are great options for investors looking to build rental income from tenants.

 What Kind of Lease Agreement and Licensing Do Vrbo and Airbnb Require?

-All parties should be aware of how these laws also apply to the property and its lease term.
+The particulars of Vrbo and Airbnb rental agreements often depend on the state where your property is rented.
+As the property owner, it’s wise to have a good understanding of the laws that apply to your property and its lease term.
 In Florida, for example, hosts must be licensed if the days of the short-term lease agreement exceed a certain fixed term.

 All these questions and more can be answered by a short-term rental investment specialist.
 Experts like Rachel Gainsbrugh can provide you with all the tools and knowledge, such as a short-term rental agreement template, that you need to get started on your investment.

 With luxury short-term rentals, you can pursue a full-fledged, lucrative business with sky-high ROI.
-Through her comprehensive and one-of-a-kind Luxury Short-Term Academy, Netflix-featured investor Rachel has helped medical professionals everywhere unlock the power to generate profitable, continuous income.
+Sign up to comprehensive and one-of-a-kind Luxury Short-Term Academy, Netflix-featured investor Rachel has helped medical professionals everywhere unlock the power to generate profitable, continuous income.
 Contact Rachel to discover how to unlock your financial freedom today.

-As a first-time or inexperienced short-term rental investor, you may be confused.
+As a first-time or inexperienced short-term rental investor, soaking it all up can be overwhelming.
 After all, you're spending your day working hard just to pay the bills.
-This is why it's a good idea to check out the many online resources available to find a printable short-term rental agreement.
+There are plenty of online resources available that offer printable short-term rental agreement templates.

 A rental agreement template will outline all of the important details you and your tenants must agree on.
 As you analyze a free template online, you'll immediately notice the types of details you need to include as the landlord.

-Remember, your short-term rental agreement is a legally binding document, so it must include critical information that will keep you from getting in trouble as the landlord.
+Remember, your short-term rental agreement is a legally binding document, so it must include the important details that will keep you from getting in trouble as the landlord.

-It's important that your short-term or vacation rental is firstly, legally able to be rented.
-In some areas and developments, a private residence cannot be converted into a vacation rental.
-Different areas prohibit or tax such leasing.
+It's important that your short-term or vacation rental is legally able to be rented.
+For example, in some areas and developments, a private residence cannot be converted into a vacation rental.
+Different areas prohibit or tax leasing activity.